abdulsattar0617/zerodha-backend/README.md

 ## Live Demo

-You can access the live version of the application here: [Zerodha-backend Live Demo](https://zerodha-backend-zwkn.onrender.com)
+You can access the live version of the application here: [Zerodha-backend Deployed link](https://zerodha-backend-zwkn.onrender.com)

 ## Project Structure (MVC)